WDI-SEA/notes/05-node-express/express-REST-crud/02put-delete.md

 # RESTful CRUD

 ## Objectives
-* Use AJAX to implement PUT and DELETE routes
+* Use `method-override` to implement PUT and DELETE routes

 ## Review REST